theOracle1984/DHT22-humidity-controlled-relay-working-with-Wemos-D1mini/Bathroomfan-relative-humidity-control-README.md

-# Bathroomfan-relative-humidity-control
+# bathroomFan-relative-humidity-control
-Wemos D1mini and DHT22 control relay for Bathroomfan
+Wemos D1mini and DHT22 control relay for bathroomfan

 Trying to make a relative humidity controlled bathroom fan..
 Using a Wemos D1mini, DHT22, and a relay Found the Blynk app and used it to check and put it in a graph on my iphone..